 - Strain through a sieve: Strain the mixture through a sieve 2 to 3 times to make the mixture smooth.

-- Tamagoyaki pan: Heat a tamagoyaki pan over medium heat, add oil and wipe off excess oil with a paper towel.
+- Tamagoyaki pan: Heat a tamagoyaki pan over medium heat, add a little oil, and wipe off excess oil with a paper towel.

-- First layer: Egg mixture is added in 3 times.
-Pour ⅓ of the egg mixture in an entire pan.
+- First layer: Egg mixture is added three times.
+Pour ⅓ of the egg mixture into an entire pan.
 If you see bubbles, poke with a chopstick to break them.

-- First roll: When the surface is still soft and the bottom is cooked well, roll it 3 to 4 times from the front to the end of the pan and move to the front.
-It's ok if the first roll is a little messy, as you can recover later.
+- First roll: When the surface is still soft, and the bottom is cooked well, roll it 3 to 4 times from the front to the end of the pan and move to the front.
+It's ok if the first roll is messy, as you can recover later.

-- Second layer: Add some oil if necessary, pour half of the egg mixture, lift the tamagoyaki and pour the mixture under the bottom.
-When the surface is almost cooked, roll it 3 to 4 times from the front and move to the front.
+- Second layer: Add some oil if necessary, pour half of the egg mixture, lift the tamagoyaki, and pour the mixture under the bottom.
+When the surface is almost cooked, roll it 3 to 4 times from the front and move it to the front.

 - Third layer: Repeat step 7.